Topic IndexLibrary Index

 Doctors.
 A radiologist specializes in the field of radiology.
 He or she leads the radiology team.
 The radiologist is responsible for interpreting the results of exams, doing certain procedures, such as interventional radiology procedures or treatment procedures.
 He or she will also consult with other doctors in other specialties as needed.

 Nurses.
 Nurses often help with more complex procedures, such as procedures that require anesthesia.
-Or, procedures needing intravenous (IV) medicines, contrast, or nuclear substances.
+Or they may help with procedures needing intravenous (IV) medicines, contrast, or nuclear substances.
 Nurses may assess and document a person's status.
 He or she may also consult with the radiologist for specific care needs, and teach people about their radiology procedure.

 Medical physicists.
 Medical physicists help ensure the safe and accurate use of radiation therapy.
 They work with the radiology team in treatment planning.
 They set guidelines for radiation procedures, ensure safe and accurate measurement of radiation doses, and monitor the radiological equipment.
 Their role may also include research and development of new technologies.
 A qualified medical physicist may have a master's or doctorate degree with 1 to 2 years of clinical physics experience.
 Medical physicists are certified by the American Board of Radiology or the American Board of Medical Physics.